maevelander/wp-knowledgebase/readme.txt

 * Works across all major browsers and devices - IE8+, Safari, Firefox, Chrome
 * Editable slug (default is /knowledgebase )

+On activation, the plugin will create a page called "Knowledgebase" and on that page there will be the shortcode `[kbe_knowledgebase]` with page template "KBE" assigned.
+The plugin also copies that page template and related CSS into your active theme.
+You can directly edit those files to adjust the layout and design of the knowledgebase.

 = Official Demo =

 *	[Click here](http://demo.enigmaweb.com.au/knowledgebase/) for out-of-the-box demo